 COLLECT STATISTICS COLUMN(Age) ON Customer;

-We execute the select statement:
+We execute the SELECT statement.

 SELECT * FROM Customer WHERE Segment = 1 AND Age = 25;

-Both columns are nonindexed.
+The columns are unindexed.

 5.000 * 75% = 3.750 data rows.

-We collect statistics in two columns:
+We gather data in two columns.

 COLLECT STATISTICS COLUMN(CustomerAge) ON Customer;